 The Snow Monkeys At Jigokudani Monkey Park In Nagano, Japan

-One of the best things to do during the winter in Japan is to take a trip up north to the Jigokudani Monkey Park near Nagano.
+One of the best things to do during the winter in Japan is to take a trip up north to visit the snow monkeys at Jigokudani Monkey Park, near Nagano.

-The park can be done as a long day trip from Tokyo, but it’s even better to combine it with something like Matsumoto Castle as a 2-day trip from Tokyo.This guide will explain how to get there, and everything you need to know before you go!
+The snow monkey park can be done as a long day trip from Tokyo, but it’s even better to combine it with something like Matsumoto Castle as a 2-day trip from Tokyo.This travel guide will explain how to get there, and everything you need to know before you go!

 Visiting The Snow Monkey Park